Flotomate/product_docs/source/request-management/request-management-technician/searching-requests.rst

 Searching Requests
 ******************

-Flotomate gives you two broad ways to search Requests in :doc:`Request List View <request-list-view>`.
+Motadata gives you two broad ways to search Requests in :doc:`Request List View <request-list-view>`.

 -  Using custom and predefined filters.